kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-TBD for beta.
-At alpha: drivers cannot publish ResourceSlices if the API server is unavailable, but this is existing DRA behavior, not specific to this feature.
+Drivers cannot publish ResourceSlices if the API server is unavailable, but this is existing DRA behavior, not specific to this feature.

 ###### What are other known failure modes?

-TBD for beta.
+A driver configured to publish the list form against a cluster where `DRAListTypeAttributes` is disabled has its ResourceSlice rejected by the apiserver (the dropped list value leaves a value-less attribute).
+This surfaces as a driver publish error and is a configuration mistake to correct, not a runtime hazard for other workloads.
+If SLIT distance data is unavailable, the helper returns a single-element value (the physical node) rather than failing.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-TBD for beta.
+N/A. This feature defines no SLOs of its own.
+Allocation problems involving `numaNode` are diagnosed through existing DRA scheduling diagnostics (claim events, scheduler logs) and the driver's logs.

 ## Implementation History